ksylvest/jquery-observer/README.md

-# jQuery Observe
+# jQuery Observer

-Observe is a jQuery plugin designed to provide callbacks on changes in forms.
+Observer is a jQuery plugin designed to provide callbacks on changes in forms.

 ## Installation